neondatabase/website/content/docs/serverless/serverless-driver.md

 The [Neon serverless driver](https://github.com/neondatabase/serverless) is a low-latency PostgreSQL driver for JavaScript and TypeScript that allows you to query data from serverless and edge environments over HTTP or WebSockets in place of TCP.

-The driver is a drop-in replacement for [node-postgres](https://node-postgres.com/), the popular npm `pg` package that you may already be familiar with.
+The driver is a drop-in replacement for [node-postgres](https://node-postgres.com/), the popular npm `pg` package you may already be familiar with.

 The driver's low-latency capability is due to message pipelining and other optimizations.
 You can read about those optimizations [here](https://neon.tech/blog/quicker-serverless-postgres).

 ## HTTP or Websockets?

 The Neon Serverless driver supports querying over HTTP and Websockets.
 Querying over an HTTP [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) request is fast but only supports sending one query at a time.
-If you are using single-shot queries, such as the one shown below, with no sessions or transactions, consider using HTTP for faster responses.
+If you will use single-shot queries, such as the one shown below, with no sessions or transactions, consider using HTTP for faster responses.

 ```js
 const [post] = await sql`SELECT * FROM posts WHERE id = ${postId}`;